Aash27/Forage-BCGX-Gen-AI/README.md

 # Forage-BCGX-Gen-AI
 # Financial Data Analysis Project

-The Financial Data Analysis project is a virtual internship with BCGX for GEN-AI.
+The Financial Data Analysis project is a virtual internship with BCGX consulting team for GEN-AI.
 This project focuses on extracting and analyzing financial data from 10-K filings of major corporations (Microsoft, Tesla, and Apple) to inform the development of an AI-powered financial chatbot for Global Finance Corp.
 (GFC).

 ## Objectives